Marion Correctional Institution (Ohio): Inmate catfish stocking program

-Inmates at the Marion Correctional Institution have implemented a unique program where they raise catfish for the purpose of stocking ponds, like the Alder Pond in Akron.
-This innovative initiative has seen inmates raising catfish for six months until they reach an appropriate size for release into their new habitat.
-This program, unlike any other in Ohio, aims to benefit the local community by enhancing recreational fishing opportunities.
+In 2017, inmates at the Marion Correctional Institution (MCI) implemented a program where they raised catfish over the course of six months for the purpose of stocking ponds, such as the Alder Pond in Akron.
+The program aims to benefit the local community by enhancing recreational fishing opportunities while providing participants with aquaculture training.

-Originally, inmates at the Marion Correctional Institution were cultivating fish in an aquaponics facility on the prison premises, where water from the fish tanks was used to nourish vegetables grown in adjacent beds.
+Originally, inmates at the Marion Correctional Institution cultivated fish in an aquaponics facility on the prison premises, where water from the fish tanks was used to nourish vegetables grown in adjacent beds.
 The surplus vegetables were then donated to food pantries in nearby counties.
-The catfish raised in the facility, however, were often affected by ich, a fish parasite caused by stress.
+The catfish raised in the facility, however, were often affected by ich.
 To redirect the program's benefits to the public, prison staff collaborated with the U.S. Fish and Wildlife Service and local parks officials.

-In cooperation with the U.S. Fish and Wildlife Service, prison inmates successfully bred a batch of catfish, which were then transferred to Alder Pond at Goodyear Heights Metro Park.
-This transfer operation involved inmates capturing the catfish, placing them in tanks, and transporting them to the designated pond.
-This collaborative effort not only contributes to recreational fishing but also provides a sense of purpose and skill-building opportunities for inmates participating in the program.

-Mike Johnson, Chief of Conservation for Summit Metro Parks, expressed enthusiasm for the initiative, highlighting the positive impact of stocking fish in local ponds.
-The program's success is reflected in the heightened interest from community members, particularly children and fishing enthusiasts, who now have better chances of catching catfish in stocked ponds.
+Mike Johnson, Chief of Conservation for Summit Metro Parks, commented on the initiative and the stocking of fish in local ponds.
+The program gained interest from community members, particularly children and fishing enthusiasts, who now have improved chances of catching catfish in stocked ponds.

 Correctional programs

 The Embark program

-The Embark program at Marion Correctional Institution, operated by the non-profit ministry Kindway, celebrated its 11th graduation ceremony.
-The program is a faith-based reentry ministry designed to assist incarcerated individuals in successfully reintegrating into the community.
-During the ceremony, 19 men who completed the program shared their stories of transformation and gratitude.
+The Embark program at Marion Correctional Institution, operated by the non-profit ministry Kindway, is a faith-based reentry ministry designed to assist incarcerated individuals in successfully reintegrating into the community.
 The program, established in 2011, involves volunteers recruited by Kindway and aims to prepare inmates for release and support them for at least a year after their release.
-Graduates placed puzzle pieces with their photos on a board, symbolizing their completion of the program.
-Alumni of the program, who were former inmates themselves, also attended to offer encouragement and emphasize the importance of giving back to the community.